Spam

 Phishing and social engineering attacks

 Spam is also a common vehicle for phishing and social engineering attacks.
-In a phishing attack, the attacker sends a spam email that appears to be from a legitimate organization, such as a bank or a government agency.
-The email contains a link to a fake website that looks like the legitimate organization's website.
+In a phishing attack, the attacker sends a spam email to a large number of mail addresses that appears to be from a legitimate organization, such as a bank or a government agency.
+The email contains a link to a fake website that looks like the legitimate organization’s website.
 The user is tricked into entering their login credentials or other sensitive information, which is then stolen by the attacker.

 Social engineering attacks are similar to phishing attacks, but they involve manipulating the user into performing actions that compromise their security.
 For example, the attacker may send a spam email that appears to be from the user’s boss, asking them to transfer money to a certain account.
 If the user falls for the scam, they end up transferring money directly to the attacker.

-Given the myriad threats associated with spam, combating it is a major focus of cybersecurity.
-There are many strategies for combating spam, ranging from technical solutions like spam filters and antivirus software, to education and awareness campaigns that teach users how to recognize and avoid spam.
+Given the myriad threats associated with spam, combating spam is a major focus of cybersecurity.
+The CAN-SPAM Act is a significant legal measure aimed at reducing spam.
+There are many strategies for combating spam, ranging from technical solutions like email spam filters and antivirus software, to education and awareness campaigns that teach users how to recognize and avoid spam.

 Technical solutions